"Ethics is nothing else than reverence for life.” Albert Schweitzer

 - Members of the UWM staff do not serve on review teams.
 UWM's Ministry Leadership Coordinator provides oversight and guidance to ERS.

-- Ministers, Ministerial Candidates, LUTs and Ministries can be reviewed.
+- Ministers, Ministerial Candidates, LUTs, UWM Staff Members, UWM Board Members, and Ministries can be reviewed.

 - This system only addresses ethical concerns.
-Concerns about competency are handled through Member Services.
+Concerns about competency are handled by Member Services staff.

 What happens when a concern is received?

-- Ethical concerns should be directed to the Ministry Leadership Coordinator (DDuerr@unity.org) or the Executive Director of Member Services (CFoster@unity.org).
-Collectively, they review the concern in the context of Unity’s policies and Code of Ethics to determine if the concern is ethical in nature.
+- Ethical concerns should be directed to ERS@unity.org.
+The concern will be reviewed in the context of Unity’s policies and Code of Ethics to determine if the concern is ethical in nature.
 A copy of the policy can be found here (Code of Ethics for Unity Leaders) It is a good idea to review the policy and what areas are covered as it relates to each potential concern.
-Not all challenges we experience in communities and with individuals are of an ethical nature.

-- If it is determined that an issue is of an ethical nature and it is covered by the Code of Ethics policy, a signed release of information form from the individual expressing the concern.
+- If it is determined that an issue is of an ethical nature and it is covered by the Code of Ethics policy, a signed release of information form from the individual expressing the concern must be received to begin a review.

 - Review has been initiated